learn-co-curriculum/js-this-readme/README.md

 // outputs "undefined"
 ```

 In strict mode, `this` remains at whatever it's set to when entering the execution context.
-If it's not defined, it remains undefined rather than being assigned the default `Window` object.
+If it's not defined, it remains undefined rather than being assigned the default `window` object.

 ### Constructor Function Call

-Remember the use of `this` in our constructor functions?
+When we use the constructor function pattern to create objects, we make
+use of `this` to assign property values to the instance of the object being constructed.

 ```js
 function Chair(style, color) {